 The market risk for a change in interest rates relates primarily to our debt obligations.
-Our fixed rate interest exposure was 100% and 91% as of December 31, 2022 and December 31, 2021, respectively.
-As of December 31, 2022, a change in interest rates of 1% would not have a material impact on consolidated interest expense.
+Our fixed rate interest exposure was 100% as of December 31, 2023 and December 31, 2022.
+As of December 31, 2023, a change in interest rates of 1% would not have a material impact on consolidated interest expense.
 Information regarding our Senior Notes and Revolving Credit Agreement is contained in Note 14 to the Consolidated Financial Statements.